johnwcowan/pdp8x/arch.md

 exactly what to do with Y, memory locations, and the user-visible registers of the PDP-8/X.

-The first step is to determine an initial value of Y using the page bits of IW, which are the 0x0300_0800 bits, and the 11 least significant bits of the IW, which are the 0x07FF bits.
+The first step is to determine an initial value of Y using the page bits of IW, which are the 0x0300_0000 bits, and the 11 least significant bits of the IW, which are the 0x07FF bits.

  * If the page bits are 0x0, then set the 21 most significant bits of Y are set to the 21 most significant bits of PC, so that Y represents an address on the current page.

- * If the page bits are 0x0, then set the 21 most significant bits of Y are set to the 21 most significant bits of PC, so that Y represents an address on the current page.
+ * If the page bits are 0x1, then set the 21 most significant bits of Y are set to the 21 most significant bits of PC, so that Y represents an address on the current page.

- * If the page bits are 0x0, then set the 21 most significant bits of Y to the 21 most significant bits of PC, so that
+ * If the page bits are 0x2, then set the 21 most significant bits of Y to the 21 most significant bits of PC, so that
    Y represents an address on the current page.

- * If the page bits are 0x1, then set the 21 most significant bits of Y to the 21 most significant bits of SBASE, so that
+ * If the page bits are 0x3, then set the 21 most significant bits of Y to the 21 most significant bits of SBASE, so that
-   Y represents an address on the base page.

- * If the page bits are 0x2, then set the 21 most significant bits of Y are set to 0, so that
-   Y represents an address on page zero.

- * If the page bits are 0x3, then set the 21 most significant bits of Y are set to the 21 most significant bits of BASE, so that Y represents an address on the stack page.
+   Y represents an address on the stack page.

 The 11 least significant bits of Y are